 Funding for 2021/22

 Funding and studentship opportunities are listed on the Faculty of Arts funding pages.

 Further information on funding for prospective UK, EU and international postgraduate students.

 The MA consists of taught components, examined by essay, and a dissertation.
-You will take six taught units, normally three in each semester.
-Satisfactory completion of semesters one and two will allow you to progress to writing a dissertation of at most 15,000 words on an approved topic of your choice.
+You will take six taught units, normally three in each term.
+Satisfactory completion of terms one and two will allow you to progress to writing a dissertation of up to 15,000 words on an approved topic of your choice.
 The dissertation is your chance to produce an extended piece of philosophical research that can act as preparation for a graduate research degree.
 You will have supervisory meetings with a member of staff who will provide feedback on a draft of your work.

 You will also have the option of taking a supervised individual study unit on cognitive anthropology and cultural evolution in association with the Department of Anthropology and Archaeology.

 Visit our programme catalogue for full details of the structure and unit content for our MA in Philosophy of Biological and Cognitive Sciences.